DayreaverDoesThings/Needle-Shell/README.md

 Needle is my first ever coding project.
 It can execute a couple of system commands.
 Yes, i know.
 You can just open Konsole.
 But what fun is that?

-Commands: ls, pwd, pacman, md, cd, exit
+Commands: ls, pwd, pacman, mkdir, cd, exit

 Needle v1.0.6